warp-ds/elements/README.md

 Detailed changes for each release can be found in the [CHANGELOG](CHANGELOG.md) file.

-## Styling components inside the Shadow DOM
+## How to test component-classes locally

-It is possible to style components that are inside the Shadow DOM by including `@unocss-placeholder` inside the static styles of the component that contains the component you want to style:
+It is possible to test changes that have been made to component-classes from the [@warp-ds/css](https://github.com/warp-ds/css) but that has not yet been published to Eik, by linking the `@warp-ds/css` package and adding `@unocss-placeholder` inside the static styles of the component that contains the component you want to style:

 ```js
 // web-component-container/index.js